davidgsd/AllScan/README.md

 # Contact
 If you have any questions email chc_media at yahoo dot com.
 Also see [AllScan.info](https://AllScan.info).
 73, NR9V

+# Support / Donations
+I have received many Thank You's and inquiries/offers for a cup of coffee or other small donation which are much appreciated, but for now I ask that any contributions you can spare be directed to AllStarLink.org, who have put in many years of work maintaining the free & open-source AllStar ecosystem, and who have a lot of overhead expenses.
+ASL probably needs your support more than I do.
+See [this link](https://donorbox.org/allstarlink-donations?amount=24&default_interval=a&utm_campaign=donate_4&utm_source=allscan) to donate to Allstarlink Inc. But if in addition to supporting ASL you did also want to contribute to AllScan feel free to send anything by paypal or venmo to chc_media at yahoo dot com.
+Even $1 does help cover web server expenses.

 # Road Map
-1. Additional refinements to existing features
-2. Implement user authentication system supporting multiple users with Read-only, Limited, or Full permissions and full control over login durations.
+1. Implement user authentication system supporting multiple users with Read-only, Read/Modify, Full, or Admin permissions and full control over user accounts, all managed within the web GUI.
 Estimated completion: Jan.
-5
+10
+2. Additional refinements to existing features
 3. Other features that are highly requested or that seem like a good fit
 4. Additional stats/scan features

 # Release Notes
+**v0.41 2022-01-08**<br>
+JavaScript optimizations.
+Update page Title with node PTT/COS status to allow status to be seen when browser tab is not active.
+Initial checkin of functions supporting base configs, SQLite3 DB and config management, and user authentication and account management (these functions are not yet tied into the main controller file).

 **v0.4 2022-01-02**<br>
 Only show CPU Temp if data is available.
 Reduce favs table CSS cell padding from 4 to 3 px.
 Update InstallUpdate script to verify favorites.ini file in supermon dir is writeable by web server if dir exists.
 Readme updates.